 An interdisciplinary effort between the Landscape, Planning, and Urban Ecology studios improved circulation and increased awareness of historical and ecological amenities.

-Many park users were not aware of the historic and ecological amenities at their fingertips.
 Awareness of the springs, historic structures, and endangered species were integrated through sensitive design interventions and programming.

 The park's access and circulation was strained within and around the park.
 Safety, multi-modal use, and signage were improved through the recommendations.

 Asakura Robinson provided collaborative problem solving through the Urban Ecology, Landscape Architecture, and Planning Studios.
-Leveraging the landscape and history of the site throughout the recommendations not only improved the ecological function of the site, but also enhanced the overall experience of the beloved park.

 The Landa Park and Arboretum Master plan comes at a critical time, as the park grappled with years of land use decisions which have both greatly facilitated public use while also leading to ongoing degradation of the park’s landscape.
 Over time, the prioritization of the automobile decreased facilities for pedestrians and damaged the natural landscape.